endidi20/ML-Naive-Bayes/README.md

 # ML-Naive-Bayes
-Naive bayes algorithm using the Multinomial, and then the Gaussian classifiers on the Golf dataset
+Naive Bayes algorithms using the Multinomial, and then the Gaussian classifiers on the Golf dataset